What and how you'll study

 If you’re doing single honours, or a joint honours degree with a subject other than a European language or Persian, you’ll typically spend your third year in Edinburgh.
 Single honours students will take Critical Practice courses on Criticism, Prose, Poetry and Performance; these are optional for joint honours students.

 If you’re doing a joint degree with a European language or Persian, you will spend your third year abroad, either studying, teaching or working.
 If not, it’s still possible to study elsewhere through the Erasmus+ scheme, or the University’s international exchange programme.

 In your fourth year, you’ll be expected to engage with research by writing either a dissertation or long essay, depending on your degree combination.
-A dissertation is your chance to focus on a subject that’s of particular interest to you and must involve independent research, but you’ll be supervised and directed by a member of staff.
+A dissertation is your chance to focus on a subject that’s of particular interest to you and must involve independent research, but you’ll be supervised and directed by one or more members of staff.

 Degree Programme Tables give you lots of detail about courses in all four years of study, allowing you to look in-depth at current courses.

 There’s lots of information about our undergraduate English and Scottish Literature programmes on the University of Edinburgh website.
 For example, you can find out about entrance requirements, English language requirements, fees, and funding opportunities.

 If you’d like to study on any of our undergraduate programmes, you must apply through UCAS, the Universities and Colleges Admissions Service.